-All districts now existing except the Flood Plain and Watershed Protection District, Water Resources Protection District including its Zone A and Zone II Subdistricts, Residential Cluster District, Wireless Communication District, Village Business Overlay District and Humarock Village Residential Overlay District which are further described below, now existing or hereafter adopted shall be located and bounded as shown on a map entitled Zoning District Map, Town of Scituate, Massachusetts, by Amory Engineers P.C. and dated October 25, 2011 approved by Town Meeting on October 25, 2011 and filed in the office of the Town Clerk, which map, together with all explanatory matter thereon and all subsequent amendments adopted by Town Meeting is hereby incorporated in and made a part of this bylaw; additional or revised districts will be shown on said map as any such additions or revisions are voted at any Annual or Special Town Meeting.
+All districts now existing except the Flood Plain and Watershed Protection District, Water Resources Protection District including its Zone A and Zone II Subdistricts, Residential Cluster District, Wireless Communication District, Village Business Overlay District, Humarock Village Residential Overlay District, and Village Center and Neighborhood District, which are further described below, now existing or hereafter adopted shall be located and bounded as shown on a map entitled Zoning District Map, Town of Scituate, Massachusetts, by Amory Engineers P.C. with revisions by Dodson & Flinker, Inc. and dated April 8, 2019 approved by Town Meeting on April 9, 2019 and filed in the office of the Town Clerk, which map, together with all explanatory matter thereon and all subsequent amendments adopted by Town Meeting is hereby incorporated in and made a part of this bylaw; additional or revised districts will be shown on said map as any such additions or revisions are voted at any Annual or Special Town Meeting.